40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

 + concept of layout, style, headings etc that will be used in a Document.
 + commonly used terms.
 (Some advanced terms can be reviewed at this article -- `Prequisite Review 1 -- terms`[^1] )
-+ commonly used tags (and theire attributes) in native html5.
++ commonly used tags (and theire attributes) in native html5 and native xml.
 + concepts of namespace, class in OO (Object-Oriented) design pattern.
 + concepts of `Part and Relationship in OOXML`[^4].